Discussion among people

 Thurs.
 Sept.
 10, 6:00 p.m.
 Bob Costas: Costas currently calls baseball games for the MLB Network, and is a CNN sports analyst.
 He has covered numerous Olympics as part of his storied career as one of the most credible voices in sports.

 Mon.
 Sept.
 14, 11:00 a.m.
 Prof. Chris Riviezzo broadcast reel workshop: Riviezzo will help students think about how to present their video and digital work to future employers.
-This will be particularly useful for freshmen and sophomores so that they can archive their work as they go.
+This will be particularly useful for first-years and sophomores so that they can archive their work as they go.

 Wed.
 Sept.
 30, 12:00 p.m.
 Jemele Hill: One of the few sports reporters President Donald Trump calls by name, Hill has a new podcast with Cari Champion and provides commentary on sports and culture for a number of outlets.
 She was at ESPN for more than a decade and hosted The Six with former Marist adjunct professor Michael Smith.